Alex Murdaugh goes on trial in 2021 killings of wife, son

 Authorities released little information about the killings beyond saying that Maggie Murdaugh was killed with a rifle and Paul Murdaugh with a shotgun.

 Prosecutors have not detailed direct evidence linking Murdaugh to the deaths.
-So far they have filed with the court no confession or witness statements about the killings.
-There is no evidence on the eve of the trial that either gun has been found.
+So far, they have filed no confession or witness statements about the killings with the court and there is no evidence that either gun has been found.

-There is a video from Paul Murdaugh’s phone with a timestamp not long before the killings.
-The three are talking without evidence of anger.
+Video from Paul Murdaugh’s phone timestamped not long before the killings shows the three talking without indication of anger.
 Alex Murdaugh’s lawyers said he has never denied being at his home.

 There is DNA from the victims on Alex Murdaugh’s shirt, but his defense said that came from checking for signs of life when he found their bodies.

-The defense and prosecution are fighting over whether to allow an expert to testify that the blood on Murdaugh’s shirt was splattered on it when his son was shot.
-Defense lawyers said the expert testing the shirt is lying and destroyed it before the defense could conduct its own tests.
+The defense and prosecution are fighting over whether to allow an expert to testify that the blood splattered onto Murdaugh’s shirt when his son was shot.
+Defense lawyers contend the expert testing the shirt is lying and destroyed it before the defense could conduct its own tests.

-Prosecutors are expected to rely heavily on evidence of Murdaugh’s financial problems, which they said led him to kill to buy time as he covered up his theft of settlement money from clients.
+Prosecutors are expected to rely heavily on evidence of Murdaugh’s financial problems, which they said led him to kill to garner sympathy and buy time as he covered up his theft of clients’ settlement money and other crimes.

-Prosecutors said the killings gave Murdaugh sympathy and, more importantly, allowed him to hide his thefts and other crimes.

-Murdaugh’s attorneys have said it is absurd to say Murdaugh would have thought his wife and son dying violently would lessen scrutiny into his finances.
+Murdaugh’s attorneys contend it is absurd to say Murdaugh would have thought his wife and son dying violently would reduce scrutiny into his finances.

 OTHER CRIMES

 Still hanging over his head are a broad range of dozens of state charges.
-They include stealing millions of dollars from clients, diverting a wrongful death settlement for the family’s longtime maid from her family to himself, running a drug and money laundering ring, evading taxes, and committing fraud from what police said was an attempt to have someone kill him so his surviving son could collect a $10 million life insurance policy.
+They include stealing millions of dollars from clients, diverting a wrongful death settlement from the family of his longtime maid to himself, running a drug and money laundering ring, evading taxes and committing fraud from what police said was an attempt to have someone kill him so his surviving son could collect a $10 million life insurance policy.

-Murdaugh also faces a number of civil suits from former clients and over a boat crash in 2019 that killed a teen.
+Murdaugh also faces a number of civil suits from former clients and a 2019 boat crash that killed a teen.
 Police said Paul Murdaugh was driving the boat while grossly intoxicated and he faced criminal charges when the teen died.
-The family of the teen was aggressively trying to get information about the Murdaugh family finances at the time of the 2021 killings.
+The family of the teen was aggressively trying to get information about Murdaugh family finances at the time of the 2021 killings.

 POWERFUL FAMILY